juju/docs/src/en/charms-storage-k8s.md

      - `default`
  1. a storage class with label `storageclass.kubernetes.io/is-default-class`

-Notice that for both operator and charm storage, the first two rules are compatible with Juju-managed statically provisioned volumes and dynamically provisioned volumes, respectively.
+Notice that for both operator and charm storage, the first rule is compatible with Juju-managed statically provisioned volumes.

 <!-- LINKS -->